John Browning (footballer, born 1888): Club

 Browning played for local clubs Glasgow Perthshire, Bonhill Hibs, Vale of Leven, and Dumbarton Harp before arriving at Parkhead in 1911.
 He was loaned back to his two previous teams during his first year at the club.

-He made his league debut for Celtic in a 1–0 victory over Third Lanark at Cathkin Park on 2 November 1912.
-He was a winger who played with a straightforward, forceful attacking flair which led to plenty of goals.
+He made his league debut for Celtic in a 1–0 victory over Third Lanark at Cathkin Park on 2 November 1912 and soon displaced John Brown as the regular starter on the wing.
+He played with a straightforward, forceful attacking flair which led to plenty of goals.
 In seven years with Celtic he managed to score a goal every three games, including 15 from 38 league matches during the 1914–15 season.
 He won four Scottish League titles in consecutive years, from 1914 to 1917 (the league continued during World War I).

 He moved to Chelsea in June 1919 where he made just five league appearances, before signing for Vale of Leven in June 1920, and then Dumbarton in September 1920; in 1922 he went back to Vale of Leven again (the club now having re-joined the SFL) for two more years.